 It started small—I sold a few hats at work.
 Then friends of friends started asking for shirts and patches, and it just grew from there.

-Fast forward to now: I’ve made the decision not to create any new versions or products with my Wahoo.
-Legally, I don’t own the character, and it’s still a parody of an MLB mascot (Yes, they still own him).
-Plus, I’ve seen other versions of Chief pop up with different hats and designs (or straight up rip offs of mine), and honestly, I just don’t feel like competing in that space anymore.
+Fast forward to 2024: Due to IP (Intellectual Property) reports.
+I am legally unable to create new versions or products with my Tactical Wahoo.
+He is clearly a parody of a retired MLB mascot (Yes he's retired but they still own him, and I'm not going to court with the MLB).
+Plus, I’ve seen other versions of Chief pop up with different hats and designs (or straight up rip offs of mine), and honestly, I just don’t feel like fighting those losing battles.

-As long as I’m allowed, though, I’ll keep offering this design for Cleveland veterans and anyone else who wants to show their support.
-If you’ve bought something from me with this design, thank you for supporting my shenanigans.
+Once my current stock SELLS OUT I will not be restocking.
+If you bought something from me with this design, thank you for supporting my shenanigans.
 It means a lot.

 LONG LIVE THE CHIEF!